-The malaria incidence declined from 2015 to 2016 but has been increasing since then, reaching

-185.4 cases per 1000 population in 2018 (Figure 4.3.12).
+The malaria incidence declined from 2015 to 2016 but has been increasing since then, reaching 185.4 cases per 1,000 population in 2018 (Figure 4.3.12).
 A total of 11,027,087 uncomplicated suspected malaria cases were reported in 2018, out of which 92 percent were tested.
 About 54 percent of the cases tested were confirmed either through microscopy or rapid diagnostic test.
 The use of insecticide-treated nets (ITNs) is being promoted to help reduce the incidence of malaria among high risk groups.

-Figure 4.3.12: Malaria Incidence rate, 2015-2018 (per 1000 population)
+Malaria is the number one disease burden evidenced from both burden of disease and outpatient hospital data.
+As part of efforts to Figure 4.3.12: Malaria incidence rate, 2015-2018 (per 1000 population)